dummy-image

 Show your emotions Talk about past relationships (even if you were an ex)

-Wish the couple well
+I wish the couple well

-Express gratitude for the opportunity to talk
+Express gratitude for the opportunity to talk.

 Wedding Speech Tips For Everyone